Resources – Medical Terminology

-"The nervous system obtains sensory information from the environment, evaluates the significance of the information, and generates appropriate behavioral responses" (Kandel & Schwartz.
-Principles of Neural Science - 4th edition. p335).
-The ability of the nervous system to obtain information about the environment is due to the properties of 'receptors'.
-Receptors are connected with, or made from specialized cells that can transform information from the environment (within, or outside the body) into an electrical impulse that is then transmitted along a nerve.
-The Nervous System is altered in some way every time a receptor is stimulated e.g. during treatment.
+“The nervous system obtains sensory information from the environment.
+Then, evaluates the significance of the information, and generates appropriate behavioral responses”.
+(Kandel & Schwartz.
+Principles of Neural Science – 4th edition. p335).
+The ability of the nervous system to obtain information about the environment is due to the properties of ‘receptors’.
+Receptors are connected with, or from specialized cells that can transform information from the environment (within, or outside the body) into an electrical impulse. that is then transmitted along a nerve.
+The Nervous System is altering in some way every time a receptor receives stimulation e.g. during treatment.
 Examples of receptors include…

-Sound and motion receptors in the inner aspect of the ear that detect pressure waves from vibrating objects and movement of the head (perceived as different sounds and motion etc.).
+- Sound and motion receptors in the inner aspect of the ear detect pressure waves from vibrating objects and movement of the head (perceived as different sounds and motion etc.).

-Mechanical receptors that detect pressure, pain, movement, stretch or vibration in the skin, muscles and joints etc.
+- Mechanical receptors that detect pressure, pain, movement, stretch, or vibration in the skin, muscles, joints, etc.

 Due to the ability of nerve connections to be modified (a process sometimes referred to as ‘plasticity’), an individual’s perception of a particular stimulus could change from time to time depending on the health (or Central Integrative State) of a specific group of nerve cells.